How Can I Earn a Food Handler's License?

 Types of Programs

-Completing a food handling course is often voluntary and serves as a way to prepare for the food handler's exam.
-A course covers safe food-handling practices, general food safety regulations, personal hygiene and disease prevention.
+The completion of a food handling course is optional, yet it does prepare an applicant for taking the food handler's examination.
+Courses are offered online through a local health department or government agency and can typically be completed in one day.
+A course covers safe food-handling practices, personal hygiene, equipment sanitation and potential hazards.
 During the course, you may review handbooks, watch videos and attend lectures.
 After completing the course, you may take or schedule a licensure exam.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: